hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-ietf-dnsop-nsec3-guidance.md

 (RRTYPE) in a DNSSEC {{RFC4035}} signed zone.
-In the case of NSEC3, however, the names of valid nodes in the zone are obfuscated through (possibly multiple iterations of) hashing (currently only SHA-1 is in use within the Internet).
+In the case of NSEC3, however, the names of valid nodes in the zone are obfuscated through (possibly multiple iterations of) hashing (currently only SHA-1 is in use on the Internet).

 NSEC3 also provides "opt-out support", allowing for blocks of unsigned delegations to be covered by a single NSEC3 record.
 Use of the opt-out feature allows large registries to only sign as many NSEC3 records as there are signed DS or other RRsets in the zone; with opt-out, unsigned delegations don't require additional NSEC3 records.
-This sacrifices the tamper-resistance of the proof of non-existence offered by NSEC3 in order to reduce memory and CPU overheads.
+This sacrifices the tamper-resistance proof of non-existence offered by NSEC3 in order to reduce memory and CPU overheads.

 NSEC3 records have a number of tunable parameters that are specified